heiskr/u/README.md

   for set [_ num] to (range myTuple)
     if lessThan num under 5
       break
-    if greaterThan num above 5
+    if greaterThan num over 5
       continue
     doSomething num
 ```